zhangshuoyu0729/SA-CMF-Cross-Modal-Fusion-Framework/README.md

    * Estimated MI is used to adaptively update modality importance weights, suppressing redundant information.

 5. **Prediction and inference**
-   The fused representation supports multi-object detection, classification, and visualization with consistent training–inference behavior.
+   The fused representation supports multi-object classification with consistent training–inference behavior.

 ---